 - Organic Strawberries

-- Marshmallows (vegan, organic or otherwise)
+- Marshmallows (vegan, organic, or otherwise, Amazon affiliate link)

 - Blueberries (maybe some you picked at a U-Pick Farm)

-- Preheat oven to 250 degrees Fahrenheit
+- Preheat the oven to 250 degrees Fahrenheit

 - Snap graham crackers in half and lay the halves out on a cookie sheet